franciscoxavier04/pm-BIM/docs/user-guide/work-packages/edit-work-package/README.md

 ![Copy a link to a work package comment in OpenProject](openproject_user_guide_wp_edit_comment_copy_link.png)

+### Internal comments (Enterprise add-on)
+> [!NOTE]
+> Internal comments are an Enterprise add-on and can only be used with Enterprise cloud or Enterprise on-premises.
+An upgrade from the free Community edition is easily possible.

+UPDATE TEXT

 ### @ notification (mention)

 You can mention and notify team members via [@notification](../../notifications/).
 They will receive a notification in OpenProject about the updates (according to their [notification settings](../../../user-guide/notifications/) in the **Account settings**).